If you do not find what you are looking for, also check out:

 Why is the five-cent coin (the nickel) larger than the ten-cent coin (the dime)?
 What determines the sizes of our coins?

 Today, the sizes of United States coins can help you to tell them apart quickly, but have nothing to do with their values.
 Metal prices constantly fluctuate, so the values of circulating coins aren’t tied to metallic content.
 But back in 1793, when the first U.S. coins were produced, the United States Mint linked the sizes of coins to a particular metal standard—the silver dollar.
 Except for the copper penny, all coins were produced in proportionate metallic content to the dollar, and their sizes were regulated accordingly.
 The fifty-cent coin contained one-half as much silver as the dollar, the quarter had one-fourth as much, and the dime or ten-cent coin had one-tenth as much.
 The five-cent coin, or half-dime as it was called then, had only one-twentieth the silver.
 But it was so small that it was difficult for people to handle.
-So in 1866, United States Mint officials decided to make it larger by changing its content from silver and copper to a combination of copper and nickel—and the modern nickel was born.
+So in 1866, United States Mint officials decided to make it larger by changing its content from silver and copper to a combination of copper and nickel.

 What denominations of coins are no longer being produced?

 There are quite a few denominations of coins that the United States Mint does not produce any longer for general circulation.
 They are the half-cent coin, the two-cent coin, the three-cent coin, the half-dime coin (although it was replaced by the five-cent coin), a twenty-cent coins, and the various denominations of gold coins.
 Although the Mint does produce a series of gold bullion coins, these are not intended for circulation.